gauravtrivedi967/gauravtrivedi967/README.md

 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on Data Science and Machine Learning ideas.
 - 📫 How to reach me ...
-- ⚡ I like to talk about cosmology
+- ⚡ I like to talk about pc gaming

 <!---